No products in the cart.

 Eat sugary treat to fix craving, insulin spikes…

 So it goes, up & down, up & down!

 Trying to break this one can be painful, like any addiction, but life is much better with an even supply of energy – for adults & kids alike!

-If you are sick of living with a screaming sugar addict, remember this – you are driving the trolley & paying the bill, not the kids!
+If you are sick of living with a screaming sugar addict and your child is feeling hungry all the time, remember this – you are driving the trolley & paying the bill, not the kids!
 If it doesn’t get into the trolley, it won’t end up in their mouth.

-Start With A High Protein, Fat & Fibre Breakfast
+Start With A Filling Breakfast For Kids: High Protein, Fat & Fibre

 Most kids love a porridge + smoothie combo in winter too (a bowl with some porridge one side & some smoothie the other).
 Smoothies alone can be great too – just ensure you boost them with protein & fat, not just fruit as it won’t satisfy for long.
 I often add natural protein powder, activated Blend11, greek yoghurt, coconut yoghurt, coconut oil, nuts, avocado, nut milks.